maksimnosal/consul-k8s/CONTRIBUTING.md

     The directory where to write debug information about failed test runs, such as logs and pod definitions.
 If not provided, a temporary directory will be created by the tests.
 -enable-enterprise
     If true, the test suite will run tests for enterprise features.
 Note that some features may require setting the enterprise license flag below or the env var CONSUL_ENT_LICENSE.
--enable-multi-cluster
-    If true, the tests that require multiple Kubernetes clusters will be run.
-At least one of -secondary-kubeconfig or -secondary-kubecontext is required when this flag is used.
 -enable-openshift
     If true, the tests will automatically add Openshift Helm value for each Helm install.
 -enable-pod-security-policies